Lawn Care Basics

 Discover how to get a professional looking lawn on a DIY

 Who says you have to hire a professional to have a lawn that will be the envy of the neighborhood?
-After all, pros don’t do anything to your grass that you can’t do yourself—they just know precisely what to use on your lawn, plus how and when to use it.
+After all, lawn pros don’t do anything to your grass that you can’t do yourself—they just know precisely what to use on your lawn, plus how and when to use it.
 While they may not want to share their secrets, we’re happy to do just that.
 Read on to discover the 6 things you can do to create a gorgeous lawn that will have your neighbors clamoring to find out how you did it.
 (True, these are lawn secrets—but go ahead and share them!)

 1. Feed 4 times a year.

 Yes, you read that right.
 True, many lawn owners think a single feeding in the spring is enough for a lush lawn.
-But pros know the truth: that your lawn needs to be fertilized several times throughout the year, using the right lawn food for the season and your region.
+But lawn pros know the truth: that your grass needs to be fertilized several times throughout the year, using the right lawn food for the season and your region.
 At Scotts, we believe the ideal number of feedings is 4, and that’s exactly what we include in our Scotts® Lawn Care Program.
 (Bonus: This subscription program is personalized, so you get exactly what your lawn needs right when you need it—no more guessing!)

 For Northern lawns: Feed in early spring with Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food, which will give your lawn a jump-start for fast green-up and prevent crabgrass from sprouting.
 Later in the spring, apply Scotts® Turf Builder® Weed & Feed to nourish the grass while killing dandelion, clover, and other major weeds.
 Use Scotts® Turf Builder® Summerguard® Lawn Food with Insect Control for the summer feeding to both strengthen your lawn against heat and drought and control insects like chinch bugs and armyworms.
 Finally, in the fall, get the lawn ready for winter with Scotts® Turf Builder® WinterGuard® Fall Lawn Food, which helps grass grow deep roots for a quick start in the spring.
 Be sure to follow the directions on all product labels.

-For Southern lawns: In early spring, fertilize your lawn with Scotts® Turf Builder® Bonus® S Southern Weed & Feed, which kills weeds like dollarweed and clover while helping grass to grow thick to crowd out future weeds.
+For Southern lawns: For Southern lawns: In early spring, fertilize your lawn with Scotts® Turf Builder® Bonus® S Southern Weed & Feed, which kills weeds like dollarweed and clover while helping grass to grow thick to crowd out future weeds.
 Then, protect your lawn from the coming heat and drought by feeding with Scotts® Turf Builder® Southern Lawn Food to help it grow strong and thick.
-In the summertime, switch to Scotts® Turf Builder® Summer Lawn Food with EveryDrop® technology, which will help green your lawn with up to 50 percent less water*.
 Finish up in the fall with another round of Scotts® Turf Builder® Bonus® S Southern Weed & Feed.
 Again, it’s important to follow all label directions.

-2. Mow at the right time and the right height.
+2. Mow at the right time and height.